Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

-An instructive way to see this is the following.
-At the corner, one can use the flux degrees of freedom $u$, from $E_\pp = u^{-1}e_\pp u$, to introduce a \emph{dressed} versions of the (field space) connection form $\Upsilon$:\footnote{Technically, $\Upsilon^u_{\pp}$ is only defined up to a conjugation by an element that stabilized $e_\pp$. }
+At the corner, one can use the flux degrees of freedom $u$, from $E_\pp = u^{-1}e_\pp u$, to introduce a \emph{dressed} versions of the Coulomb connection form $\UpsilonCou$ (for the group $\G$, Definition \ref{def:Coulombconnection}):\footnote{Technically, $\Upsilon^u_{\mathrm{Cou},\pp}$ is only defined up to a conjugation by an element that stabilized $e_\pp$.
+Also note that all we say about dressings can be extended to any principal connnection $\Upsilon$. }